 100% Whole Wheat Bread Machine Recipe

-This bread machine 100% whole bread should take you only 5-10 minutes to prepare & clean up as the bread machine is doing most of the work.
-For more great recipes, please visit Bread Dad’s main Bread Machine Recipes section.
-You will also find a printable and “pin-able” recipe at the bottom of the page.
-If you like this recipe, we hope you will leave a comment below and give us a 5 star rating.
-Thanks!
+This bread machine 100% whole bread takes me about 5-10 minutes to prepare & clean up as the bread machine is doing most of the work (mixing, kneading and baking).
+For overall time (including baking time), please see the recipe card lower down on the page.
+FYI – You will also find a printable and “pin-able” recipe at the bottom of the page.

 Ingredients – 100% Whole Wheat Bread Machine Recipe – 1.5 lb Setting